In this new series, we’re sitting down with Yieldifiers across the business to find out more about what they do all day.

 During onboarding, we also see it as really important to share knowledge in the other direction.
 Clients will quickly get to know what we do, how we do it and ultimately how it can help them.

-Financial services products are usually very considered purchases – can you break that customer journey down into stages for us?
+Financial services products are usually very considered purchases – can you break the customer journey in financial services for us?

 Financial services products are very considered, but there are so many differences depending on the product that there’s really no one ‘journey’ to speak of.